School of Humanities

 Summerschool

-International Summer School “Iconography of the Southern Levant” 16.-20.
-September 2024
+International Summer School “Iconography of the Ancient World” 14.-18.
+September 2026

-Since the 1970s, the iconography of the southern Levant has become a focus of Old Testament research, especially through the work of Othmar Keel and his circle of students.
-While in the early works of the emerging “Fribourg School” the pictorial evidence of the southern Levant as well as of the great cultures on the Nile, Euphrates, and Tigris, which alternately dominated this region, were initially used as illustrations of biblical texts, their value as a historical source was gradually recognized and established, thus creating an independent field of research within Old Testament scholarship.
-Thus, alongside textual scholarship and biblical archaeology, visual scholarship today represents a third, constitutive field for reconstructing the religious history of the southern Levant.
+Since the 1970s, iconography has become a focus of Biblical Studies, especially through the work of OthmarKeel and his circle of students.
+While in the early works of the “Fribourg School,” the pictorial evidence of the southern Levant, as well as of the cultures on the Nile, Euphrates, and Tigris, which alternately dominated this region, were used as illustrations of biblical texts, their value as a historical source and data for critically reconstructing various facets of the ancient world was gradually recognized and established, thus creating an independent field of research within biblical scholarship.

 Target group: